 - Theoretical knowledge to solve problems in developed technologies using well-proven analytical techniques

-Competence and Commitment – a professional review of a written engineering practice report and a review interview (if required) for Member applicants.
+The decision to register is based on a peer review process that evaluates Education, Competence, Commitment, and a judgment of the professional level at which you are employed.
+Education can typically be demonstrated by attaining appropriate academic qualifications or writing a technical report.
+Competence and Commitment are assessed through a professional review of a written engineering practice report and a review interview (if required) for Member applicants.
 Any such reviews are measured against specified standards contained in EU-SPEC.
 It is not uncommon to register in one section and, as qualifications and experiences develop, to move to another.
-Equally, many engineers remain within one section for the whole of their professional careers.
+Equally, many engineers remain within one section for their professional careers.

 Members who achieve this level of Membership are entitled to use the designatory letters M.IIESMS, signifying their professional certification and commitment to the values of IIESMS.